zxc916684603/ecs/intl.en-US/Best Practices/Security/How to configure instances to access each other in classic networks.md

 ## Method 3.
 Bind instances with a security group that is created solely for intercommunication {#section_y3g_ych_ffb .section}

--   Application scenario: You can bind desired instances to a dedicated security group for intercommunication.
+-   Application scenario: You can bind expected instances to a dedicated security group for intercommunication.
 This method applies to the network architecture with multiple layers of applications.
 -   Advantage: This method is easy to implement, and allows you to quickly establish interconnection between instances.
 It is applicable to complicated network architecture.
 -   Disadvantage: The instances need to be bound to multiple security groups and the security group rules are hard to comprehend.
 -   Configuration:
     1. Create a new security group with the name of “security group for intercommunication”.
 No rules are required for the new security group.
-    2. Add the desired instances to the newly created “security group for intercommunication”.
+    2. Add the expected instances to the newly created “security group for intercommunication”.
 The instances will be interconnected over the intranet as this is a default feature for instances in the same security group.

 ## Method 4.
 Security group authorization {#section_g4x_fdh_ffb .section}